-Crossroads facilitated a three-day Cultural Resource Management Training Program accredited by the Nicola Valley Institute of Technology, a course that was attended by 14 participants from Xaxli’p and surrounding communities, with the Transformer Rock used as a case study.
+Crossroads facilitated a three-day Cultural Resource Management Training Program accredited by the Nicola Valley Institute of Technology, a course that was attended by 25 participants, including elders, from Xaxli’p and surrounding communities, with the Transformer Rock used as a case study.
 Through this study, we were also able to provide an archaeological overview on the Transformer Rock that informed our report to the nation.
 In June 2017, we submitted our assessment with not just of a superficial understanding of the rock’s importance, but with a deeper understanding that what stands there and its meaning to the Xaxli’p First Nation.

 Xaxli’p First Nation / Transformer Rock